jbakse/html_css_workshop/content/index.md

 ### Using Local Servers
 You can view simple HTML pages by simply opening the `.html` file in a browser, directly from your local filesystem.
 As you begin to use more Javascript in your pages, you may find that this approach no longer works.
 Browsers impose restrictions on what javascript can do from pages that are opened directly from the filesystem.

-Rather than opening your files from the filesystem you can run a local web server, a program that works like a full-blown server, but runs on your local computer.
+Rather than opening your files from the filesystem you can run a local web server: a program that works like a full-blown server, but runs on your local computer.
 Your web browser can connect to this local server and receive files just as if they were hosted on a remote server.

 The VS Code [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) extension lets you run a local server very easily, right from VS Code.
 It also has built in live-reloading: every time you save your work in VS Code your browser will automatically refresh to show you the change.